Surge Protection – Frequently Asked Questions

 Will a surge protector help me save money on my power bill?

-No. A surge protector is simply a gate keeper, not an energy saving device.
-The power coming to your surge protector will have already passed through your meter and be recorded to your account with your electrical service provide.
+No. A surge protector is simply a gatekeeper, not an energy saving device.
+The power coming to your surge protector will have already passed through your meter and be recorded to your account with your electrical service provider.
 The surge protector is designed only to block surges in energy.

 Will a surge protector in the panel box protect everything in my home?

 Yes, however, there are several ways lightning can enter your home.
 The most common way is to travel along the main electrical, cable or phone lines after a strike.
 Lightning commonly takes the path of least resistance to quickly exhaust all of its energy.
 While lightning is extremely powerful, it is also pretty lazy, and its preferential path is an unobstructed one.
 A whole house surge protector will protect your entire home once the voltage increase reaches the electrical panel, but will not be able to prevent lightning damage on circuits the lightning hit before reaching the panel.
 This is why secondary “point of use” surge strips and plugs are very important to a comprehensive protection plan.

 Should I keep my current plugin surge protectors?